Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Finsler Metric on Weighted Projective Spaces

+a positive semidefinite Hermitian quadratic form in \(v\), degenerate exactly along the orbit direction.
+Hence \(F_2\) is induced by a Hermitian inner product on the horizontal distribution and \((\P_q^{\circ}, d_{F_2})\) is a Hermitian Riemannian manifold; this is the case in which the closed form of \cref{prop:closed-form} is available.
+For \(p\neq 2\) the objective is not quadratic in \(v\), so \(F_p\) is not induced by any inner product and \((\P_q^{\circ}, d_{F_p})\) is a genuinely non-Riemannian Finsler manifold.
+By \cref{lem-7} the metric axioms hold for every \(p\in[1,\infty)\), and the clustering results of Section~5 depend only on those axioms; the choice of \(p\) is therefore free, with \(p=2\) the computationally distinguished Riemannian member of the family. \end{rem}

+\begin{rem} The metric properties in \cref{lem-7} require only that \(F_p\) be a norm, which holds for all \(p\in[1,\infty)\).
+The smooth Finsler-geodesic theory invoked in \cref{lem-9} additionally needs \(F_p\) to be \(C^2\) and strongly convex off the orbit direction.
+This holds when \(p\) is an even integer (notably \(p=2,4\)), where \(\abs{s}^p=(s\bar s)^{p/2}\) is a polynomial in the real coordinates; for other \(p\in(1,\infty)\), \(F_p\) is a uniformly convex norm but fails to be \(C^2\) on the loci where a coordinate of \(w\) vanishes.
+For such \(p\), \(d_{F_p}\) is still a genuine metric and \cref{lem-9} is read as minimization over rectifiable paths, or \(F_p\) is replaced by a smooth strongly convex norm in its bi-Lipschitz class without affecting any clustering result. \end{rem}

-\begin{rem} The Finsler distance \( d_F([z], [w]) \) provides a true metric for theoretical clustering applications in \(\P_{\q}\), satisfying all metric axioms.
-Computing \( d_F([z], [w]) \) requires numerical optimization to determine geodesics, achievable through variational methods or discrete path approximations, as discussed in \cite{BaoChernShen2000}. \end{rem}
+\begin{rem} The Finsler distance $d_F ([z], [w])$ provides a true metric on $\P_q^{\circ}$, satisfying all metric axioms.
+The ambient $\P_q$ is compact, and the coordinate hyperplanes lie at infinite $d_F$-distance; hence any sequence in a closed $d_F$-ball stays bounded away from these hyperplanes, and any limit point it has in $\P_q$ lies in $\P_q^{\circ}$.
+A closed $d_F$-ball is therefore a closed subset of the compact $\P_q$ contained in $\P_q^{\circ}$, hence compact, so $(\P_q^{\circ}, d_F)$ is proper and in particular complete; this is the completeness used for the existence of minimizing geodesics in the sequel (for $p$ in the regular range of \cref{rem-5}).
+Computing $d_F ([z], [w])$ requires numerical optimization to determine geodesics, achievable through variational methods or discrete path approximations, as discussed in \cite{Shen2012}. \end{rem}